jasonswett/hangman_challenge/README.md

 When you write your code, don't worry if the code is "good" or if it adheres to object-oriented programming principles.
 All that matters is if it passes the `completeness_test`.

+You can use any language you want as long as it supports OOP.

 ## How to submit your solution

 If you're interested in having me refactor your solution to be more object-oriented (plus any other improvements that I see can be made), do the following: